 DIY Hand Sanitiser

-The new COVID19 virus pandemic has caused Hand Sanitisers to sell out!
+The pandemic has caused Hand Sanitiser sales to skyrocket and in some cases sell out!
+The COVID19 virus and various strains have not been kind to us.
 Our T/Tree & Eucalyptus oil sales have sky rocketed!
-People are asking us questions on how to make your own DIY hand sanitisers, and surface cleaners?
+People are asking us questions, how to make there own DIY hand sanitisers, and DIY surface cleaners that are more natural than what they are finding in the supermarkets?

 Most ingredients used in hand sanitisers will dry out your hands, these recipes are much gentler than the ones full of chemicals.
 A good moisturiser will help your dry hands, and we can help you with that to!
-Many DIY recipes contain ingredients like, alcohol, vinegar, alovera, glycerin, witch hazel, these ingredients dont to alot.
-With the exception of Rubbing alcohol (also known as metholated spirits) , you can buy this from Chemists, Supermarkets or Hardware stores, it will definitely kill germs, its the strongest out of vinegar and other alcohols, Isopropyl alcohol will kill 99.99 % or more of all non-spore forming bacteria in less than 30 seconds, both in the laboratory and on human skin, it also kills fungi, and stops some viruses..
+Many DIY recipes contain ingredients like, alcohol, vinegar, aloe-vera, glycerine, witch hazel, these ingredients don’t to alot.
+With the exception of Rubbing alcohol (also known as methylated spirits) , you can buy this from Chemists, Supermarkets or Hardware stores, it will definitely kill germs, its the strongest out of vinegar and other alcohols, Isopropyl alcohol will kill 99.99 % or more of all non-spore forming bacteria in less than 30 seconds, both in the laboratory and on human skin, it also kills fungi, and stops some viruses..

 Below are some recipes that are very simple and easy as long as you can find the ingredients.